fangj/xml2json/README.md

 The converter takes XML attributes into consideration.
 ## Installation
 ```
-npm install *our_package* (not published on npm yet)

-or

-use the function directly in your code
+Download and use the function directly in your code!

+(soon on npm)
 ```
 ## Usage
 ### Without XML attributes